Videos show Patrick Lyoya shot in head by Michigan officer

 “That will come out once the investigation’s complete,” Winstrom said.

-City Manager Mark Washington warned that the videos would lead to “expressions of shock, of anger and of pain.”
 Several hundred protesters gathered outside the Grand Rapids Police Department following the release of the videos, with some cursing and shouting from behind barricades.
 The group demanded that officials make public the name of the officer in the shooting.

-Some businesses closed early Wednesday.
-Some boarded up windows.
-But the demonstration remained nonviolent.
+The demonstration remained nonviolent.

-Lyoya had two young daughters and five siblings, said Gov. Gretchen Whitmer, who spoke to his family.

-Prominent civil rights attorney Ben Crump, speaking on behalf of Lyoya’s family, on Wednesday called for the officer to be fired and prosecuted.
+Prominent civil rights attorney Ben Crump, speaking on behalf of Lyoya’s family, called for the officer to be fired and prosecuted.

-“The video clearly shows that this was an unnecessary, excessive, and fatal use of force against an unarmed Black man who was confused by the encounter and terrified for his life,” Crump said in a release.

 As in many U.S. cities, Grand Rapids police have been occasionally criticized over the use of force, particularly against Black people, who make up 18% of the population.